0xwal/PSN-Friends-Removal/README.md

 # Delete-Psn-Friends

 This app allows you to delete friends faster from psn.
-* Credit goes to Tustin for the urls and api functions, but we just sniff the http calls..
+* Credit goes to Tustin for the urls and api functions, rather than we sniff the http calls..